Float-Toolkit/core/README.md

 -   Round floats to any number of digits
 -   No dependencies
 -   TypeScript type declarations
+-   Compatible with browsers and [Node.js](https://nodejs.org)
 -   \> 95% code coverage

 ## Get started

 ### Installation

-To add Float Toolkit to your Node.js project, run this command:
+To add Float Toolkit to your project, run this command:

 ```bash
 npm install @float-toolkit/core